WebOfTrustInfo/rwot12-cologne/advance-readings/advance-reading-primer.md

 Please be sure to write your paper in a timely fashion, meeting the deadlines for submission, as that will help ensure that it's available for everyone else to read in advance of the workshop.

 When you've written your paper, please upload it to the [advance-readings directory](.).
-Please follow the instructions of the template to include your paper both in the topic and alphabetical contents, which will make it easier for everyone else to find.
+Please follow the instructions in the advance-reading README to include your paper both in the topic and alphabetical contents, which will make it easier for everyone else to find.

+Be sure to also request your advance-reading discount code, which is also described in the advance-reading README!

 ## Reading the Papers